 On Wednesday, May the 19th, we were taken by bus to the Church building where Synod was being held.
 In the morning we were invited to choose one of the Synod Committees and discuss the matters they were busy with.
-I choose the Committee dealing with the Hymns.
+I choose the Committee apartheid is the best solution under the circumstances.
+With the Lord's blessing, we will make progress.